supermarmar/supermarmar.github.io/index.md

 <img src="images/credit_risk_code_library.png?" />

-Designed and maintained a credit risk code library in Azure using Python, applying best practices from data science and actuarial modelling.
+Designed and maintained a credit risk code library, applying best practices from data science and actuarial modelling.
 The library streamlined model development workflows for IFRS 9 and IRB, ensured reproducibility and consistency across teams, and was advanced towards commercialisation for external clients as a reusable modelling toolkit.

 **Skills**: Azure DevOps Services \| Basel III \| Data Science \| Machine Learning \| IFRS9